Jim-Clack/MiniWebServer/README.md

  - web services, JSON, SOAP, etc. (yet)
  - brokering requests for an application server
  - websockets
- - ftp or other ptotocols
+ - ftp or other protocols
  - multi-part messages
  - HTTP other than 1.1, overlapping requests
  - plugins/extensions